Phase-Coherent Multi-Array Systems

 pool.stop()

-The optional cable_lengths and cable_velocity_factors parameters are used to compensate for potentially different cable lengths between the ESPARGOS devices and the power splitters.
+The optional cable_lengths and cable_velocity_factors parameters are used to compensate for potentially different cable lengths between the splitter and the ESPARGOS devices.
 If your cables are all the same length, you can omit these parameters.
-If your cables are different lengths, you should measure / calculate the sum of all cable lengths between the signal generator and the ESPARGOS devices and provide these values in the cable_lengths list.
+If your cables are different lengths, you should measure / calculate the total cable length between the splitter and each ESPARGOS device and provide these values in the cable_lengths list.
 You can usually look up the velocity factor in the datasheet of the coaxial cable.